W. S. Van Dyke: Final years and death

-By 1933, Van Dyke had a 3 1/2 acre estate in the Brentwood neighborhood of Los Angeles, California, on 334 South Bundy Drive, which he added on to several times to accommodate his collection of artifacts from world travel and allow large groups of friends for entertainment purposes.
+By 1933, Van Dyke had a 3+1/2 acre estate in the Brentwood neighborhood of Los Angeles, on 334 South Bundy Drive, which he added on to several times to accommodate his collection of artifacts from world travel and allow large groups of friends for entertainment purposes.
 The house was razed by the early 1960s and the grounds were converted by 1965 into a cul-de-sac named Rose Marie Lane with eight large homes.

 In the latter half of 1942, despite being ill with cancer and a bad heart, Van Dyke managed to direct one last film, Journey for Margaret, which premiered in New York City on December 17 that year.
 The movie made 5-year-old Margaret O'Brien an overnight star.

 Van Dyke, a devout Christian Scientist, had refused most medical treatments and care during his final years.
-Following the general release of Journey for Margaret to theaters in January 1943, he said his goodbyes to his wife Ruth Elizabeth Mannix, his three children, and to studio boss Louis B. Mayer and then committed suicide on February 5 in Brentwood, Los Angeles.
+Following the general release of Journey for Margaret to theaters in January 1943, he said his goodbyes to his wife Ruth Elizabeth Mannix, his three children, and to studio boss Louis B. Mayer and then died by suicide on February 5 in Brentwood.
 Both Jeanette MacDonald and Nelson Eddy, in accordance with Van Dyke's wishes, sang and officiated at his funeral.

-His cremated remains are interred at Glendale's Forest Lawn Memorial Park Cemetery, with those of his mother, Laura Winston Van Dyke in the Great Mausoleum, Columbarium of the Sanctuaries, Niche 10212.
+His cremated remains are interred at Forest Lawn Memorial Park Cemetery in Glendale, with those of his mother, Laura Winston Van Dyke, in the Great Mausoleum, Columbarium of the Sanctuaries, Niche 10212.